5 Apartment Moving Tips for a Stress-Free Process

 - Flexible leases – There are no long-term leases or deposits required.
 Instead, we offer month to month leasing opportunities.
 Stay for how long you’d like.
 When you feel like moving to a new Landing just click, pack your suitcase, and go.

 It’s all of the benefits of a home, without the hassle of a move.
-With 24/7 concierge and top apartment amenities, it’s all of the benefits of a hotel, without the cost.
+With 24/7 concierge services and top apartment amenities, it’s all of the benefits of a hotel, without the cost.

 There you have it.
 Want to take some stress out of your move?
 Start early, be prepared for your apartment hunt, pick a way to move, and pack smart.